Wagner, Michigan end Loyola's run 69-57 in Final Four - Philly

 "It's special to see kind of what stage we were able to get to," said Richardson, a senior who grew up in Kansas with Custer and then convinced his friend to transfer from Iowa State to Loyola.
 "Despite going out this way, were going to never forget this.
 I think a lot of people will remember this run for a long time."

 Michigan has more work to do.
-The Wolverines will resume the underdog role they played much of the season Monday night, trying to win its second NCAA championship.
+The Wolverines, unranked to start the season and sitting at 19-7 in early February, will now resume the underdog role they have played much of the season, trying to win their second NCAA championship.

+"This team's had no attention at all," Beilein said.
+"Until we went up to beat Michigan State we weren't nationally ranked.
+Now we're playing on Monday night."

 More AP college basketball: https://collegebasketball.ap.org ; https://twitter.com/AP_Top25 and https://www.podcastone.com/ap-sports-special-events